 Debian & Podman: The Ultimate Front-End Sandbox

-This guide is for the front-end developer who wants a professional, isolated, and high-performance local environment without the overhead of heavy virtual machines.
+This guide is for the front-end developer who wants a professional, isolated, high-performance local environment without the overhead of heavy virtual machines.

-1. The Foundation: Debian & VSCodium
+1. The Foundation: WSL & Debian for Front-End Developers

 2. Orchestration with Podman